NCT 127 – ‘Sticker’ review: an ambitious effort to uphold their status as trendsetters

 ‘Lemonade’ and ‘Far’ are two tracks that fit the bill, and are (more importantly) much more cohesive in their overall execution.
 They’re both laced with the edginess this sub-unit do best and excel in bringing out the most dynamic aspects of the members’ respective talents in rap and vocals.
 ‘Lemonade’, in particular, would have been the more obvious choice as the album’s title track, as it seamlessly weaves cool raps with luscious vocals, bringing out a refreshing twist to the usual tenacity of NCT 127: “Taste like lemonade, it’s thrilling everyday / Gulp it down, got me feeling good”.

 Meanwhile, ‘Bring The Noize’ does exactly as its name suggests.
-It’s an intense hip-hop number that throws in an overwhelming amount of aural elements, from a sonorous bass to abrasive engine sounds, that result in an overdrive.
+It’s an intense hip-hop number that throws in an overwhelming amount of aural elements, from a sonorous bass to abrasive engine sounds, that result in an overdrive that many fans would find hard to love.
 But in spite of all this, ‘Bring The Noize’ at the very least offers a semblance of cohesion and structure that the album’s title track ‘Sticker’ seems to be missing.

 Misfires aside, NCT127 have imbued the ‘Sticker’ album with ambitions that go beyond their self-established totem pole and toward uncharted territory.
 Despite being out of the group’s comfort zone, the house-inspired ‘Breakfast’ is one of ‘Sticker’’s strongest entries, pulsating with punchy electronic beats, which are reflective of the intense emotions framed through its lyrics: “The darkened night / It keeps hiding you away / It tests me again to make me thirsty / Even if I gulp and drink you, it’s not enough for me”.